bartvandebiezen/css-conventions/README.md

 ### All declarations should end with a semi-colon.
 Even the last declaration within a rule

 - Makes it easier to reorder or add declarations.
 - Removing the last semi-colon is needles optimization.
-Automate this with the compiler.
+Automate this with a compiler or script.

 ## Values